 Note that most of the options in fdisk are the same in gdisk.
 For that reason, we will not go into detail about them, but here’s a screenshot of the process.

 Once we have created all the necessary partitions, we must create filesystems.
-To find out the list of filesystems supported in your system, run.
+To find out the list of filesystems supported in your system, run the following ls command.

 # ls /sbin/mk*